devitocodes/seigen/README.md

 ## Documentation

 The documentation can be built by navigating to the `docs` directory and running `make html` at the command line.
 A new `build` folder will then be created containing the documentation in HTML format.

-An example of how to set up a simulation in Seigen is included along with details on the model equations and the discretisation and solution procedure.
+Details regarding the model equations and the discretisation and solution procedure are provided, along with a description of the pulse propagation application (see `tests/pulse`).
+This acts as an example of how to set up a simulation in Seigen.

 ## Licence